 A talking-head video is one where the main action involves someone just talking to the camera, either right into it or slightly to the side, interview style.

 To be clear, there is nothing inherently wrong with a video of a person speaking on camera.
-I’m a huge proponent of telling stories through video.
-Surely there are dozens of articulate speakers within your organization that have interesting stories and insights to share, but there’s a better way to get your message across.
+If you’ve read any of my other blog posts, you’ll know I’m a huge proponent of telling stories through video.
+There are likely dozens of articulate speakers with very interesting stories and insights to share, but there’s a better way to get the message across.

 The popularity of talking-head web videos has led to an unintended consequence: the belief that all you need for an engaging video is a camera and a speaker.

 But that’s not the case.
 Video of one person talking—captured with one camera from a single perspective—without supporting footage isn’t dynamic enough to engage a web audience.